-Rybread Celsius described his own work in the IF Theory Reader: [381]
+Rybread Celsius described his own work in the IF Theory Reader: [Jackson-Mead and J Robinson Wheeler 2011]

 Myself, I have ideas.
 And try to express them.
-But it's like some sitcom father trying to get all the clothes into suitcase.
+But it's like some sitcom father trying to get all the clothes into suitcase [sic].
 They overflow, wrinkle and escape.
 What's left is some sad ready-made.
 The line between a bad game and a Dada game need not exist, they share the same Venn diagram.
 But the attributes expand.
 There is the sense of the uncanny and stupid, without stepping into the realm of surreal (a more fleshed out plane), but ghosting its border. ...
 Grammar mistakes and coding ineffiencies paint miniscule portraits of the author's states.

-4.2.4 Impact
+3.2.4 Impact